 IMPORTANT – when you transfer your copy to WordPress DO NOT COPY IT STRAIGHT IN.
 If you do this it adds additional styling code that messes up how your article is styled.

 Firstly In the toolbar at the top of the page click the black suitcase icon with a T inside.
 This is the ‘paste as text’ feature which strips away any styling and just adds your content as plain text.

 IMPORTANT – Don’t upload any images that you may own or have downloaded from a website straight into WordPress.
-The file size may be big and it will impact your website speed.
+The file size may be big and it will impact your site optimisation.
 So they need to be resized before you get to this stage.

-Find a suitable main image for your article that will stand out.
-If your article is 1000 plus words I’d suggest searching for another 2-3 images to add to the content.
+Find a suitable feature image for your article that will stand out.
+If your article is 1000 words I’d suggest adding another 2-3 images to break up the word count.